- Pflugerville Independent School District

-Around the 'Ville 10-27-14Posted by Tamra Spence at 10/27/2014PfISD elementary and middle school classes will be dismissed early on Wednesday, Oct.
+Around the 'Ville 10-27-14Posted by Tamra Spence on 10/27/2014PfISD elementary and middle school classes will be dismissed early on Wednesday, Oct.
 29. Elementary school students will be released at noon.
 Middle school students will be released at 12:45 p.m.
 Classes will resume at the regular time on Thursday, Oct.
 30.CHS Tennis team places 4th at Area

 The Connally High School tennis team won the district 17-5A Team Tennis championship and placed fourth place in the Area competition.

 KLMS band nationally recognized